Prodigal Press is pretty edgy for Provo

-Prodigal Press is a volunteer-based “media collective” based in Provo, UT “with an emphasis on personal narratives and local art”.
+Prodigal Press is a volunteer-based “media collective” based in Provo “with an emphasis on personal narratives and local art”.
 Their primary output is a zine that focuses on columns from “unheard voices and perspectives on issues like inequality, community, and religion.”

 The zine was founded by a variety of undergraduate students at Brigham Young University and is designed to publish columns and stories generally outside of the BYU/Provo mainstream.
 These primarily include pieces that aren’t a good fit for official BYU platforms because of their provocative takes and marginalized voices.